rdkcentral/rdkservices/docs/api/NetworkManagerPlugin.md

 <a name="head.Description"></a>
 # Description

-The `NetworkManager` plugin allows you to manage Ethernet and Wifi interfaces on the device.
+A Unified `NetworkManager` plugin that allows you to manage Ethernet and Wifi interfaces on the device.

-The plugin is designed to be loaded and executed within the Thunder framework.
+The plugin is designed to be an out-of-process service to be handled by Thunder framework.
 For more information about the framework refer to [[Thunder](#ref.Thunder)].

 <a name="head.Configuration"></a>
 # Configuration